Inclusive & Special Education

 This course is designed to develop the skills of special education teachers who work in primary, post-primary and special school or specialist unit settings, in all aspects of theory and practice related to teaching pupils with additional educational needs.

 This professional full-time course is delivered over an academic year, with two four-week periods of fulltime attendance at college, supplemented by attendance on four Saturdays spread throughout the year.
-The vast majority of students on the course are funded by the DES and full substitution cover is funded by the DES while those students attend college.
+The vast majority of students on the course are funded by the Department of Education and full substitution cover is funded by the Department of Education while those students attend college.

 When not attending college, students on the course are otherwise teaching in their own schools, where they are supported by site visits from UCD tutors.
 The format of delivery combines lectures, tutorials, workshops and visits to other schools considered to be centres of excellence.

-UCD School of Education also invites applications from self-funded applicants to complete the course.
+UCD School of Education also invites applications from self-financed applicants to complete the course.

 Subjects taught